 Fig 4.
 Evolution of test coverage at companies

 For early stage products, we recommend that you aim for 'multi-layer sparse' test coverage level.
 A 'multi-layer' defense means adding very few UI tests, some API tests and some regular exploratory testing to your existing unit tests.
 But it also means a whole lot more.
 There are other things for your developers to work on - like creating synthetic data for repeatable tests, virtualizing services to enable developers to test on their own machines, data quality checks, infrastructure tests, contract tests to decouple teams, alerting and monitoring, etc.Fig 5.
-Typical toolbelt that Qxf2 engineers work with (as of 2023)
+Typical toolbelt that Qxf2 QA engineers work with (as of 2023)

 Well, we have so much experience on this topic that we could write a book filled with counter-intuitive insights.
 If you do need help at this stage, just write to [email protected] and we will be happy to share our expertise.3.
-Risks
+Risks when you want your entire team to own quality

 All strategies come with risks.
 We have a large list of risks.
 To keep things simple, we have listed the top 5 risks you need to be aware of when pursuing team ownership of your testing.